Archetypes Mechanics Prompt Assembly Showcase Ecosystem Pitfalls Setup

 Your first prompt with dt-site-creator

-You're in the Claude Code prompt.
+You're at the claude prompt.
 Let's use the dt-site-creator archetypes library to build your first site.

 Option A — Use the archetypes library directly

-Tell Claude what you're building and point it at an archetype:
+Tell the agent what you're building and point it at an archetype:

 I want to build a [marketing site / payment app / internal tool / quiz / game].